bespoyasov/refactor-like-a-superhero/manuscript-en/22-cheatsheet.md

 - Use project meta information from the version control system to analyze project health.
 - Use the “Strangler Fig” technique when refactoring large chunks of code.
 - Refactor code regularly.
-- Remember the “Boy-Scout Rule”.
+- Remember the “Boy-Scout Rule.”
 - Rely on measurable metrics when evaluating improvements.